Casehero

 Tata Tea Limited

-Tata Tea Limited is the second-largest seller of packet tea in India following HUL.
-The company owns 54 tea estates in India, 25,700 hectares of which is under cultivation, and has a revenue of £125 M. It has its own on-site processing facilities plus six packaging facilities.
-In addition, six more packaging facilities outside the estates were tea bought at auction was blended and packaged.
-80-90% of its tea production for its own branded tea and the remaining percentage sell via auction/export.
+It has its own on-site processing facilities plus six packaging facilities.
+In addition, six more packaging facilities outside the estates where tea bought at auction were blended and packaged.
+80-90% of its tea production is for its own branded tea, and the remaining percentage is sold via auction/export.

-The company owns the biggest instant tea facility outside the US.
-The facility is located in Munnar.
-It produces different blends catering to regional tastes – consumer preferences across the nation.
 It has a network of over 600,000 outlets consisting of supermarkets, grocery stores, and roadside stalls located mostly in larger villages, towns, and cities and has a lesser presence in rural areas.
 Only a small percentage of its business is engaged in exporting its products, which only accounts for 12% of its sales and 3.5% of Indian tea exports.

 Tetley Tea

-On the other hand, Tetley Tea is the world’s second-largest tea company, having a revenue of £323 M. It has a strong presence in the UK and the US markets (Retail, foodservice, and institutional sales).
+On the other hand, Tetley Tea is the world’s second-largest tea company, having a revenue of £323 M. It has a strong presence in the UK and the US markets (Retail, food service, and institutional sales).
 54% of its revenues are from the UK market, 26% from the US, and 20% from the global market.
-It exports to more than 30 countries and has five manufacturing facilities in the UK, US, and Australia.
-The company has a joint venture (JV) with Tata Tea Limited in India.

 Tetley practices a grading system for consistency to maintain its quality.
 Its main product is Teabags.
-92.5% of its tea is in the form of tea bags and has 60 black tea blends.
+92.5% of its tea is in the form of tea bags, and has 60 black tea blends.
 It specializes in black teas like Earl Grey, fruit-flavored tea, and iced tea.
 It also boasts of its plain and flavored green teas, decaffeinated teas, and herbal infusions.

 The Tea Industry at a Glance